$\lambda$-quiddity and subgroups generated by an algebraic number: Abstract

 \section{Abstract}

 During his work devoted to Coxeter's friezes, M. Cuntz initiated the study of the notion of $\lambda$-quiddity and raised the problem of the study of this over some subsets of $\bC$.
-The objective of this text is to bring some new elements of response in the case of some cyclic subgroups of ($\bC,+$) generated by an algebraic number.
+More specifically, $\lambda$-quiddities are the solutions to a matrix equation, related to various mathematical objects, which we seek to solve over different sets.
+The aim of this text is to provide some new insights into the problem raised by M. Cuntz in the case of some cyclic subgroups of ($\bC,+$) generated by an algebraic number.
 In particular, we will study the cases of subgroups generated by $a+b\sqrt{k}$. \\

 \selectlanguage{french}

 \textbf{Mots clés :} $\lambda$-quiddité; groupe modulaire; sous-groupe monogène; nombre algébrique \\ \\ \textbf{Classification :} 05A05 \\ \begin{flushright} \textit{\og L'homme intelligent se mesure à ce qu'il sait ne pas comprendre. \fg} \\ Édouard Herriot, \textit{Notes et Maximes} \end{flushright}